tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 Designing a fully-featured, highly functioning Swagger spec is at the heart of this endeavor.
 Few engineers are familiar with creating these specs, and technical writers who are skilled at both the spec and associating Swagger tooling can fill critical roles on API teams.

-Great tools aren't free.
+Great tools aren’t free.
 SwaggerHub does [cost money](https://swaggerhub.com/pricing/), but this is a good thing, since free tools are frequently abandoned, poorly maintained, and lack documentation and support.
-By using a paid tool from a robust API company (the very company that sponsors and maintains the Swagger/OpenAPI specification), you can plug into the tools you need to scale your API documentation efforts.
+By using a paid tool from a robust API company (the very company that maintains the Swagger tools, and sponsors the Swagger (OpenAPI) specification), you can plug into the tools you need to scale your API documentation efforts.

 *Note that SwaggerHub is one of the sponsors of this site.*